-Home Equity in 2025: What Every Broker Needs to Know
+Home Equity: What Every Broker Needs to Know

 Home equity hit record highs in 2025.
 Learn how equity impacts sellers, buyers, listings, pricing, risk, and broker responsibilities in today’s market.